Public goods games on any population structure: Discussion

+These insights also raise questions about the role of evolution in cooperation.
+Evolution can not only promote cooperation beyond the reach of individual rationality, but also hinder cooperation that rational individuals might otherwise pursue.
+A similar phenomenon was observed in the social goods dilemma~\cite{mcavoy2020social}, where evolution promotes prosocial behavior even when such behavior is not collectively optimal.
+Compared to the social goods dilemma---where interactions are limited to first-order neighbors and second-order edges---our PGG model incorporates second-order neighbors, capturing a broader scope of interaction.
+An even broader interaction structure was found in the diffusible public goods model~\cite{allen2013spatial}, where public goods can spread to and influence more distant nodes.
+However, our work provides analytical results for the most widely studied setting~\cite{szabo2002phase,perc2013evolutionary}, where the diffusion is minimal and thus more conducive to cooperation~\cite{allen2013spatial}.

+Given the typically high clustering coefficients in real-world networks~\cite{watts1998collective,albert2002statistical}, we highlight the significance of clustering effects arising from second-order interactions~\cite{battiston2021physics} in PGGs---an effect absent in pairwise games.
+Previous studies have also revealed clustering effects in PGGs, but these were confined to regular graphs~\cite{su2019spatial,wang2023inertia}.
+We demonstrate the positive role of clustering in promoting cooperation on general networks.
+Similar phenomena have also been observed in studies of higher-order networks~\cite{alvarez2021evolutionary,sheng2024strategy,civilini2024explosive}.
+However, the notion of clustering in higher-order frameworks differs from that in traditional network models, because they require a separately defined higher-order interaction graph.
+In addition, higher-order studies~\cite{sheng2024strategy} primarily investigate the effects of nonlinear payoff functions~\cite{hauert2006synergy,allen2024nonlinear}, and their scope is limited to interactions involving no more than three individuals.
+By contrast, our framework supports standard PGGs with arbitrary group sizes on conventional networks.

+More generally, we test all possible networks with sizes $3\leq N\leq 8$ and find that PGGs consistently promote cooperation (except on fully connected networks).
+In contrast, pairwise games fail to produce cooperation on most networks~\cite{allen2017evolutionary} (Figs.~\ref{fig_allnetwork}, \ref{fig_allnetwork_sup}, and \ref{fig_allnetwork_accu_sup}).
+This difference can be attributed to how benefits and costs are accounted, or the self-reciprocity embedded in PGGs.
+As previously noted, this built-in feature relies on the network to manifest its effect.
+Our main contribution is to establish a general theory of PGGs on networks, which is equally important as the foundational theory of pairwise donation games.

-To verify the robustness of spatial PGGs in the real world, we further examined four empirical networks, with scenarios from primitive tribes, junior students, everglades, and barn swallows.
-It is found that cooperation cannot emerge effectively on these real networks through pairwise games.
-Instead, the spatial PGG can produce consistent cooperation across all kinds of evolutionary details on these real networks.
-Our results thus imply that spatial PGGs could be a universal interaction mode for the emergence of cooperation in real-world systems.
+We examine four empirical networks, including primitive tribes, junior students, everglades, and barn swallows.
+The PGG can produce consistent cooperation across all kinds of evolutionary details on these real networks.
+The results thus imply that PGGs could be a promising interaction mode for the emergence of cooperation in real-world systems.
+However, these real-world networks do not maximize cooperation.
+Their cooperation thresholds are stricter than those of regular graphs with the same average degree.
+In the real world, cooperation is shaped by the coexistence of multiple behavioral and social mechanisms~\cite{nowak2006five}, such as memory of past interactions, conformity to social norms, and concerns about punishment or reward.
+By excluding these mechanisms, our analysis isolates the effect of network structure, and under such minimal assumptions it is expected that the critical synergy factors $r^\star$ appear relatively large.